kevinnls/bitesyzedtechdiary/_posts/2022-02-09-argh-github-pages.md

 [a rabbit hole.](https://medium.com/@firehoseproject/a-guide-to-yak-shaving-your-code-d30f98dc759)
 or should I say, shaving my yak?

-Each of those groups of workds is a separate link, but I doubt it's going to be rendered in any way to indicate so.
+Each of those groups of words is a separate link, but I doubt it's going to be rendered in any way to indicate so.

 I suppose I know what the yak I will shave tomorrow.